Bentley, Western Australia: Senior and tertiary education

-The presence of Curtin University, Canning College (originally Bentley High School, built 1960 and reopened 1982 as a college supporting adults returning to education, one of only four in the State) and the Bentley campus of Polytechnic West has attracted large numbers of fee-paying international students to the area, many of whom live in the suburb or in nearby parts of East Victoria Park, St James, Karawara and Waterford.
+The presence of Curtin University, Canning College (originally Bentley High School, built in 1960 and reopened in 1982 as a college supporting adults returning to education, one of only four in the state) and the Bentley campus of Polytechnic West has attracted large numbers of fee-paying international students to the area, many of whom live in the suburb or in nearby parts of East Victoria Park, St James, Karawara and Waterford.
 In 2001 the ABS reported that 25% of Bentley's population are from East or South-East Asia.

 Facilities

-Bentley is an established suburb with schools, restaurants, a shopping centre (The Bentley Centre, formerly La Plaza Bentley), the Bentley Hospital, and a large retirement housing complex (Rowethorpe and SwanCare).
+Bentley is an established suburb with schools, restaurants, a shopping centre known as Bentley Plaza (formerly La Plaza Bentley and then the Bentley Centre) which was opened in 1969, the Bentley Hospital, and a large retirement housing complex (Rowethorpe and SwanCare).
 Although it is predominantly a residential suburb, Bentley has a retail and light-industrial component in the areas adjacent to Albany Highway.
 It also contains the Boronia Pre-release Centre for Women, a minimum-security prison.